GMAT vs. GRE: What’s the Difference and Which Should I Take?

 Master's Programs

-Candidates who apply to a Carlson School Master's programs may also be eligible for a GMAT/GRE waiver, depending on program.
+Candidates who apply to a Carlson Master's programs may also be eligible for a GMAT/GRE waiver, depending on program.
 For example, criteria may be:

 - Domestic Applicants (citizens or legal permanent residents of the U.S.)